Reds vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 42 hits with eight doubles, 13 home runs, 20 walks and 39 RBI.
+- Nolan Gorman has 43 hits with nine doubles, 13 home runs, 21 walks and 39 RBI.
 He's also stolen three bases.

-- Gorman takes an 11-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .455 with three doubles, six home runs, six walks and 16 RBI.
+- Gorman takes a 12-game streak with at least one hit into this one.
+During his last 10 games he is hitting .455 with four doubles, five home runs, six walks and 15 RBI.

 Gorman Recent Games